 Most vulnerable people will never come into contact with the police but for those that do, we've developed the 'At Risk of Going Missing' form with Kent Search and Rescue and Kent Fire and Rescue Service.
 Download a copy below, fill in and keep in a safe place.

-Abuse can take many forms eg physical, psychological, financial or sexual and can happen anywhere - at home, in a nursing home, at hospital, or in public.
+Abuse can take many forms for example; physical, psychological, financial or sexual and can happen anywhere - at home, in a nursing home, at hospital, or in public.
 Although it can be carried out by strangers, it is usually someone known to the victim.

 What to look out for: